 Festival de la Francophonie 2026

-Join us for the fourth and final installment of our Your Giacometti series, exploring Swiss sculptor, painter, draftsman, and printmaker Alberto Giacometti.
+Join us for a wine and craft night inspired by Swiss sculptor, painter, draftsman, and printmaker Alberto Giacometti!

-Doors at 6:00 pm.
-Program at 6:30.
+Doors at 6:00 pm for a welcome cocktail.
+Workshop at 6:30.
 Please enter via 54 W Chicago Ave.
-Reception to follow.
-Non-alcoholic options will be available.
+Non-alcholic options will be available.

 Getting Here